 Top social media platforms for law firms

-There are many platforms for law firms to choose from – Facebook, Twitter, LinkedIn, Instagram, Snapchat, YouTube, TikTok and now Clubhouse, and choosing the right one or combination for your law firm marketing will take some research.
+There are many platforms for law firms to choose from – Facebook, X (formerly known as Twitter), LinkedIn, Instagram, Snapchat, YouTube, TikTok and now Clubhouse, and choosing the right one or combination for your law firm marketing will take some research.

 Depending on your audience, the following are the top 4 platforms recommended for law firms.